mattfreed/IDD-Fa18-Lab1/README.md

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**
+   Yes, it is on the pcb board.
+Inside the computer it is analyzing the wifi signal received and determines what to do.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**
+  Wifi receiver, wifi transmitter, button for wifi connectivity.
+The wifi receiver receives a wifi signal and sends it to the computer chip, which determines what to do.
+The wifi transmitter then sends back information as to whether it was successful or or not.
+The button is used for the initial wifi connectivity of the device

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**
+The device is powered by a a 120v wall socket adaptor.
+There is a 5v relay in the device that regulates the 120v from flowing to the next device.
+The device takes in the 120v and sens 5v to the computer chip, as it works on 5v logic.

 **d.
 Is information stored in your device?
 Where?
 How?**

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

 **Describe what you did here.**